 Semantic annotation is the task of annotating various concepts within text, such as people, objects, or company names.
-Machine learning models use semantic annotation as reference, to categorize new concepts in new texts.
-The end uses of semantic annotation include improving search relevance and training chatbots.
+Machine learning models use semantically annotated data to learn how to categorize new concepts in new texts.
+This can help to improve search relevance and train chatbots.

 Text categorization and content categorization refer to the task of assigning predefined categories to documents.
-For example, you can tag sentences or paragraphs within a document by topic, or organizing news articles by subject such as domestic, international, sports, entertainment, etc.
+For example, you can tag sentences or paragraphs within a document by topic, or organizing news articles by subject such as domestic, international, sports, or entertainment.

 Entity annotation is the process of labeling unstructured sentences with information so that a machine can read them.

 Within entity annotation, there are a multitude of processes that can be layered to create an understanding of language.
-Many solutions have several of these baked into their systems, enabling data scientists to manipulate their data in a variety of useful ways.
-An exhaustive list would be too long to reproduce here, but these examples should give a sense of the broad possibilities on offer.
+An exhaustive list would be too long to reproduce here, but these examples should give a sense of the broad possibilities on offer:

 - Named entity recognition: Named entity recognition (NER) refers to the classification of named entities present in a body of text.
 These entities are labeled based on predefined categories such as person, organization, and place.
 Named entity recognition models add semantic knowledge to your content, making it easy for individuals and systems to quickly identify and understand the subject of any given text.

-- Intent extraction: For chatbots, it’s important for the algorithm to accurately determine the user’s intent when they type in a query.
-For example, consider the following queries for a chatbot on a restaurant website.
+For chatbots, it’s important for the algorithm to accurately determine the user’s intent when they type in a query.
+For example, consider the following queries for a chatbot on a restaurant website: